 - Alaska Mileage Plan — the program frequently has promotions, has exceptional redemption values for first & business class on partner airlines (particularly oneworld airlines), and allows free stopovers on one-way awards

-- American AAdvantage — the program constantly has promotions, and is the best program for redeeming for business class on Etihad Airways and Qatar Airways
+- American AAdvantage — the program sometimes has promotions, and is the best program for redeeming for business class on Etihad Airways and Qatar Airways

 - Avianca LifeMiles — the program frequently has promotions, and has very good redemption rates on Star Alliance airlines